olivier-carrere/redaction-technique.org/src/content/docs/en/formats/du-document-a-la-base-documentaire-modulaire.md

 | task (DITA XML)       | Step-by-step procedure for performing a task.                                                    |
 | reference (DITA XML)  | Reference information such as explanation of command parameters.                                 |

 Each of these high-level categories has its own set of lower-level tags.
-If the **technical editor** is writing a technical document, chances are that the information he has collected and needs to organize falls into one of these three categories.
+If the **technical writer** is writing a technical document, chances are that the information he has collected and needs to organize falls into one of these three categories.
 From the outset, therefore, this division into types of information obliges the **technical writer** to structure the information.
 The user gains in ease and speed of access to the information, and in the overall usability of the technical documentation.

 ## On-demand content organization

 Information bricks can be assembled on demand in external table of contents structures, called *ditamap*.

 The organization of information in **DITA XML** is not fixed.
 Bricks can be organized in different hierarchical structures, according to changing needs.
-If the **technical editor** has taken care to build atomic and generic information bricks, he can, like a car manufacturer constantly proposing new models by assembling standardized elements, propose the following documents, for example:
+If the **technical writer** has taken care to build atomic and generic information bricks, he can, like a car manufacturer constantly proposing new models by assembling standardized elements, propose the following documents, for example:

 | Document                                                                  | Content                 |
 |---------------------------------------------------------------------------|-------------------------|